mikemccaffrey/maybe/README.md

 $variables['file_url'] = $paragraph->get('field_media_file')->referencedEntities()[0]->get('field_media_file')->referencedEntities()[0]->url();
 ```

-Without using Maybe, you would need to write 21 lines of code to traverse those references while protecting against exceptions:
+Without using Maybe, you would need to write 21 lines of code with 7 IF statements to traverse those references while protecting against exceptions:
 ```
 // Make sure we have a file_download paragraph with a field_media_file field. if ($paragraph->getType() == 'file_download') {